 Think about ways you can engage better with individual employees on the survey.
 You could have:

-Make your survey look up-to-date and relevant by freshening up the design with colors and features.
+Make your survey look up-to-the minute and relevant by freshening up the design with colours and features.

 - If you have a creative team, let them loose on designing a new brand and theme for your program.
 Do you have a strong name for the initiative?